 How could I have paid more in interest and charges than I’ve repaid when I’ve been making my minimum payment?

-For example, if you borrowed £2,000 on your account at an interest rate of 18% and had a £12 charge added, your minimum payment would be £62 – made up of £42 interest and charges, and £20 towards the rest of your balance (1% of £2,000).
-So if you only made the minimum payment, you’d pay more towards interest and charges than towards paying off what you’d borrowed.
+Due to the way it’s calculated (there’s more about this on the back of your statement), if you only make the minimum payment, it can mean you’re paying more towards interest and charges than towards the amount you’ve borrowed.
+As a simple example, if you owed £2,000 at an interest rate of 18% and had a £12 charge added, your minimum payment would be £62 – made up of £42 interest and charges, and £20 towards the rest of your balance (1% of £2,000).

 How can you make these changes to my account when I’ve already signed my agreement and kept to it?

 There’s no change to what you have to pay under your credit card agreement – we’re encouraging you to pay more if you can, but it’s up to you to decide if you want to increase what you pay, and what you can afford.
-However, there are certain steps we might have to take if this situation continues as outlined in the letter we sent to you.
+However, there are certain steps we might have to take if this situation continues, as we’ve set out above.

 Is this affecting my credit score?